-By removing the DOMA definition of marriage as solely the legal union of a man and a woman, legally married gay and lesbian couples become eligible for a number of immigration rights—the same ones that opposite-sex couples have been enjoying for years.
+However, this wasn't the only portion of U.S. immigration law to be affected.
+Under Windsor, legally married gay and lesbian couples become eligible for a number of immigration rights—the same ones that opposite-sex couples had enjoyed for decades.
 Here is a summary list:

 - Nonimmigrant visa applicants can, in categories that allow accompaniment to the U.S. by spouses and children, bring a same-sex spouse.
-See, for example, “If I’m on an H-1B visa, can my same-sex spouse get a U.S. visa too?”
-Students, scholars, diplomats, treaty traders and investors, foreign media representatives, and many others will also be able to utilize this opportunity.
-Also see “How Same-Sex Partners Can Accompany Temporary (Nonimmigrant) Visa Holders to the U.S.”
+See, for example, H-4 Visas for Family of H-1B Visa Holder.
+Students, scholars, diplomats, treaty traders and investors, foreign media representatives, and many others are also able to utilize this opportunity.
+Also see How Same-Sex Partners Can Accompany Temporary (Nonimmigrant) Visa Holders to the U.S.

 - Winning applicants for the Diversity Visa Lottery can bring same-sex spouses to the U.S. to receive green cards as well.
-See “Won the Diversity Visa Lottery: Can I marry my same-sex partner and bring her to the U.S.?” for details.
+See Won the Diversity Visa Lottery: Can I Marry My Same-Sex Partner and Bring Her to the U.S.? for details.

 - Recipients of asylum can include same-sex spouses within their applications and thus receive asylum at the same time (if it's approved) or can, after receiving an asylum grant, petition to have a same-sex spouse join them in the United States.
-For more information on this latter procedures, see “Filling Out Form I-730, Refugee/Asylee Relative Petition.”
+For more information on this latter procedures, see Filling Out Form I-730, Refugee/Asylee Relative Petition.